ceaia-tiberiu/xargs-for-windows/README.md

 # Install

-* Copy "xargs.bat" into one of your PATH folders.
+* Copy "xargs.bat" into one of your PATH folders or copy "xarg.bat" in c://windows
 * Done.
 Re-open your terminal if it is open, and you may now use it.

 # Where or What is a PATH Folder?